FAQ'S

 Below is a brief summary of the dress code for students.
 For full details, please refer to the student handbook.

-Boys and girls are in the same classes in our Early Childhood division.
-Starting in Grade 1, the boys’ and girls’ classes, curriculum programs and activities are separate.
+Boys and girls are in the same classes in our Early Childhood division for grades Junior Pre-K and Pre-K. Starting in Kindergarten, the boys’ and girls’ classes, curriculum programs and activities are separate.

 Academics